Tag Archives: Hong Kong horror-comedy

 Don’t mess with this priest…

 A withered corpse becomes a western-style bloodsucker once the ruby hilt of a sword that transfixes it is removed.
 Gulping down the blood of a girl (there’s a close-up shot of the corpse’s Adam’s apple bobbing up and down that is a novel-looking special makeup effect), the dried-up cadaver rapidly transforms into a fanged, caped European vampire.
-Lam gets involved, of course, and gives the undead dude a battering.
-He jams a coin sword into its eye socket, burns it with a flaming log, boots it… and then lobs a large nun onto the bloodsucker, so that it will get forced under the surface of some oily quicksand!
+One-Eyebrow Priest gets involved, of course, and gives the undead dude a battering.
+He jams a coin sword into its eye socket, burns it with a flaming log, boots it… and then lobs a large nun onto the bloodsucker, so that it gets forced under the surface of some oily quicksand!

 The long-haired resurrected vampire